MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Related Work

-\textbf{Generative Medical Image Segmentation with Diffusion and Flow Matching} Recently, generative models have shown promising potential for medical image segmentation by reformulating it as a conditional generation problem.
+\textbf{Generative Models for Medical Segmentation} Recently, generative models have shown promising potential for medical image segmentation by reformulating it as a conditional generation problem.
 Diffusion-based methods, such as EnsemDiff~\cite{wolleb2021diffusion}, MedSegDiff~\cite{wu2024medsegdiff}, and MedSegDiff-V2~\cite{wu2024medsegdiffv2}, leverage stochastic sampling to model uncertainty and improve predictions on ambiguous boundaries, but rely on fixed iterative denoising, limiting inference flexibility.
-Flow matching provides a more efficient alternative by learning a continuous velocity field for deterministic generation, with recent works such as FlowSDF~\cite{bogensperger2025flowsdfijcv} and LatentFM~\cite{ngoc2025latentfm} exploring this direction.
+Flow matching provides a more efficient alternative by learning a continuous velocity field for efficient ODE-based generation with deterministic trajectories given an initial condition, with recent works such as FlowSDF~\cite{bogensperger2025flowsdfijcv} and LatentFM~\cite{ngoc2025latentfm} exploring this direction.
 However, existing methods still adopt simple conditioning strategies and fail to effectively bridge the gap between noisy intermediate states and clean semantic priors, limiting their generalization.
 Therefore, a unified flow matching framework for general medical image segmentation is needed to enable consistent modeling across diverse tasks and modalities.